Quail Creek Airgun Club

 Recently, the Quail Creek Air Gun Club held its first Hunter Field Competition of this season.
 To get enough competitors the club waits for all the snowbirds to come and nest in the warmth of the southwest.
 Like other clubs we run matches in winter, generally the first Sat of the month.

 What is Hunter Field Competition?
 We have graduated from the Red Rider BB guns that were common in most families.
 Instead of a BB most shooters use .177 caliber lead or eco friendly pellet.
 The pellet basically has the shape of the badminton shuttlecock.
 Soft pellets flatten and fall.
 Participants shoot in classes.
-There is a springer class (similar to the Red Ryder), and another class for shooters, using a compressed air weapon.
-That class has subclasses due to what upgrades have been made to the gun.
+There is a springer class (similar to the Red Ryder), and another class for shooters using compressed air..
+That class has subclasses due to what upgrades have been made to the air gun.
 As in all hobbies the upgrades can be never ending.
 Ie Why have a putter when you can afford a Scotty Camaron putter?

 We are allowed to use maximum 16 power telescopic sights.
 The 10-meter targets have an ½ inch diameter bullseye that you have to hit to knock the target over.
 The 55-meter target has a 1 ½ inch bullseye that has to be hit to knock that target over.
 One shot, one knocked over target equals one point and our matches have a perfect score of 48.
 So you may ask, what is so hard about that?
 Like real hunting you find a rest, ours are a pair of crossed walking sticks and a bucket to set on.
 Quail Creek holds their matches at our range in the area near the Quonset huts.